ktsn/vue-template-loader/README.md

 You can enable SSR optimazation when specify this option `true`.

+### compiler

+- type: `function`
+- default: `vue-template-compiler`

+You can override the default compiler using this option.

 ## Templates

 There is vue-cli template using vue-template-loader (Thanks to @Toilal).